PanelPicker

 • Try to keep your title as concise and explanatory as possible.
 Make sure your proposal is easily accessible to the community with a great title that clearly speaks to the audience you are trying to reach. (max.
 60 characters including spaces)

 • Choose the format that best fits your session structure and presentation style.
-Reflect on the goals of your session idea — are you looking to engage in a thought-provoking discussion, lead a learning activity, or convene a specific community?
+Reflect on the goals of your session idea — are you looking to engage in a thought-provoking discussion, lead a learning activity, or find your next collaborator?
 Reference the corresponding options to determine which format best suits your idea.

 • Select a thematic track that generally aligns with your idea so that attendees looking for similar content can find your session.
 Your idea may fit under multiple track options, so focus on the track that best represents your session content and goals.

-• Clearly identify the intended audience for your session, as well as the background knowledge required to help attendees understand who will benefit most from your session and further refine your session goals.
+• Clearly identify the intended audience for your session, as well as the background knowledge required to help attendees understand who will benefit most from your session and to further refine your session goals.
+We encourage specificity, as reviewers want to know exactly who your session is for.

 Describe your session content (max.
 600 characters including spaces) and session takeaways (max.
 150 characters each including spaces).
 Accurately define the comprehensive focus of your idea in a compelling manner and provide three specific and concrete learnings that attendees will gain from attending your session.
 The SXSW EDU community looks for actionable insights that they can implement in their own work and development.
 Please keep in mind the following tips: